International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Functional_Requirements.md

 #### Control

-In this context, a high level of control means that the entity operating the DSA can control access to the services as well as the content they provide.
+In this context, a high level of control means that the entity operating the DSGA can control access to the services as well as the content they provide.
 This is in direct contrast to sovereignty, where the control lies with the individual participant.